rmatcha-ml-labs/DataAnalysis-with-Pandas/README.md

             2. Median  ( The center Value )
             3. Mode    ( Most Accured Value )

-       For Categorical Data Missing values treatment we will use the 'Mode' value of that column For the Measured or numarical columns we will use the 'Mean' of the column
+       For Categorical Data Missing values treatment we will use 'Mode'

+       For the Measured or numarical columns we will use 'Mean'

     2) Encoding the Categorical Variables etc